Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.7.10
 Currently Active

-- AtomSpigot - A 1.8.8 TacoSpigot fork with crash fixes, async hit detection, and async knockback built it.
-Currently not available through legal means due to a false ban off of MCMarket.
+- [AtomSpigot](https://mc-protection.eu/products) - A 1.8.8 TacoSpigot fork with crash fixes, async hit detection, and async knockback built it.
 Version: 1.8.8
-Discontinued
+Currently Active

 - [AVRCraft](https://github.com/cnlohr/avrcraft) - AVRCraft is a server that is optimized for 8-bit devices made in C.
 Version: 1.11, 1.15.2 - 1.16.5